What is revenue? Definition, calculation and examples

 What is revenue recognition?

-Recognising revenue determines when you record it in your books.
-Under accrual accounting, you record revenue when it's earned, not when you receive payment.
+Revenue recognition is the accounting principle that determines when you record revenue in your books.
+Under accrual accounting, you recognise revenue when it's earned, not when the cash lands in your bank account.

 Revenue vs profit: key differences